anonlang/anonlang/raw-though-process/raw-notes.md

   - Or, should we think of it as every use of 'text' is actually using a 'text-view' is diguise?
   - What about things that don't have a 'view' counterpart?
 Or, are they any such things?
 Sure, like thread, but maybe those would just be invisible by default.
   - Another consideration, what about when we want to include code in the layout or template?
 We may need to distinguish between text that shouldn't be shown and text that should be shown.
 It seems nice to be able to just write a view in a layout and have it appear, rather than having to call show on the view each time.
+- In order to more easily tell the difference between files and paths/directories, all path/directories should end with the slash.
+  - The trade-off would be the inability to dynamically address a file and directory depending on what is there.
+So, maybe it isn't worth it.
+A similar case and precedent of not distinguishing would be the use of variables/methods in a programming language.. where it would sometimes be nice to switch between the two, but not have to change all other references.
+So, in that case, would it be better if no paths/directories ended with the slash?
+Or, is this something that should be distinguished?
+  - For the variable/method name metaphor, there might be a limitation that they both can't exist at the same time.
+So, should there be that same limitation for file/directory?
+Can't have a directory with the same name as a file in the same parent directory?
+This might be an okay trade-off to prevent the edge case of having to figure out which to use, either the file or directory.
+For the negative side, when would we want to have a file and directory of the same name in the same directory?
+I can't think of any use-cases at this time.
+Hmm, then again, maybe they are different if we include file types with the file name.
+But, then if that's required, we'd lose out on being able to dynamically address a file that may change types.
+Sidenote: Perhaps a change like PNG to WebP or JPG would be easier to understand than PNG to JSON.
+But, that depends on the case, a media-view could potentially handle that.
+Hmm, another sidenote.. it seems that media-view itself might just be a full-blown very large application.. or maybe it could be limited more to just decoding the bytes and allowing plug-ins to change the actual output view for certain file types.
+Hmm, maybe in the far future different paradigm programming language without time/space concerns, the bytes may not be that tough to decode, or maybe even non-existant at all.
+But, alas, it seems that computers will always have bytes someplace..
+String is just bytes that's already be decoded also.
+And abused/overloaded Strings has further decoding still to go.
+- Idea for view creation: `text-input-then-button-view` would be a combination of text-input-view and button-view done in one line and without needing to define row explicitly.
+  - Would need to have a keyword for 'to-end-of' 'to-below-of' and possibly just 'and' for 'end-if-space-otherwise-below' useful for mobile/responsive
+    - `text-input-over-button-view`
+- Everything read left to right?
+  - What about math?
+It would be unintuitive unfortunately is that was always left to right
+- All standard general functions immediately accessible with no prefix/namespace?
+Allow those to be overridden by user?
+Allow to submit those overrides to actual standard library if it is better in all tests that have been created for it?
+Even after an override, perhaps make actual standard library accessible with `a.`, like `a.max`?
+That and sort takes a group of any like comparables.
+  - General top-level standard functions/aliases would at least include: max, min, sort, shuffle/mix, subset/submap/subgroup/sub/part/group/slice/select, combine/group/set/map, log, in, out, math (maybe good for equations in code), filter, and basically things that can be performed on groups.
+    - 'add' may have to be special because it does different things for number,text,group.
+Maybe use sum for math type